pyvista/scikit-gmsh/README.md

 The `scikit-gmsh` package provides a simple interface to the `gmsh` library.
 The library has following main objectives:

-1. Provide an intuitive, object-oriented API for mesh creation.
+1. Provide an intuitive, object-oriented API for mesh creation like [scipy.spatial.Delaunay class](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Delaunay.html).
-1. Integrate seamlessly with other libraries in the [scientific Python ecosystem](https://www.scipy.org/about.html).
+1. Integrate seamlessly with other libraries in the [Scientific Python ecosystem](https://scientific-python.org/).

 Contributions are _very welcome_ .
 This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).